-Delray Beach operates a free fixed-route trolley service, the Downtown Roundabout Trolley, providing public transportation throughout downtown Delray Beach, connecting the Tri-Rail station to the beach via Congress Avenue and Atlantic Avenue.
-The City is in the process of considering adding a point-to-point service within the downtown to augment the fixed-route system.
-The Downtown Roundabout Trolley is an excellent means of alternative transportation and its possible expansion or augmentation connecting to other modes would increase community sustainability and resiliency.
+Delray Beach operates a free trolley service, the Downtown Roundabout Trolley, providing public transportation throughout downtown Delray Beach.
+The Trolley originates at the Tri Rail station and runs north on Congress Avenue and west on Atlantic Avenue.
+The Trolley continues all the way east on Atlantic Avenue to the Marriot Hotel on Ocean Boulevard and A1A.
+Delray Beach can potentially extend the Trolley route south to Linton Boulevard.
+Through dialogue with the community, the City can promote increased efficiency in the system and increased ridership.
+The Downtown Roundabout Trolley is an excellent means of alternative transportation for Delray Beach and its possible expansion would increase community sustainability and resiliency.